-FRS 102: Major changes to lease accounting for Irish & UK entities
+FRS 102: Major changes to revenue recognition

 The Financial Reporting Council (FRC) has completed its second periodic review of FRS 102, introducing significant changes to how entities in the UK and Ireland account for leases as a lessee.
 These updates, effective for periods beginning on or after 1 January 2026 (with early adoption permitted), will have practical implications for a wide range of businesses.